-The baseline check is a 1:1 formal assessment of children that will take place within a few weeks of them starting school in reception.
-Itwill focus on a child’s literacy and numeracy to generate a ‘baseline’ against which to measure progress to Key Stage One and Two.
-There will be more than one form of check and schools will have to choose a test from a range of approved providers.
+The baseline assessment is a 1:1 formal test that will take place within a few weeks of them starting school in reception.
+It will focus on a child’s literacy and numeracy to generate a ‘baseline’ against which to measure progress to Key Stage One and Two.
+There will be more than one form of test and schools will have to choose a test from a range of approved providers.

 Baseline Assessment was brought in to primary schools in England from September 2015.
 Although the baseline is not statutory schools have been under heavy pressure to sign up to a provider.
-From 2016 the baseline check will be the only method the DfE will use to measure the progress of children from reception to the end of Key Stage Two.
+From 2016 the baseline test will be the only method the DfE will use to measure the progress of children from reception to the end of Key Stage Two.

-If a school chooses not to administer the check they will be considered ‘failing’ unless 85% of their pupils reach the expected level at the end of Key Stage Two, irrespective of their intake.
+If a school chooses not to administer the test they will be considered ‘failing’ unless 85% of their pupils reach the expected level at the end of Key Stage Two, irrespective of their intake.
 The vast majority of schools do not currently meet this threshold.

-Why does the Union oppose the baseline assessment?
+Why does the Union oppose the baseline testing?

 The NUT believes that teachers should be allowed to exercise their professional judgement in how best to support the children they teach.
 Teachers should be able to establish the capabilities and development needs of children in a way that is appropriate for that child and that does not label children as failing or below expected levels from the start.